laraXgram/laraxgram.github.io/src/temple8.md

 ```

 > [!NOTE]
-> Temple8's `{{ }}` echo statements are automatically sent through PHP's `htmlspecialchars` function.
+> Template's `{{ }}` echo statements are automatically sent through PHP's `htmlspecialchars` function.

 You are not limited to displaying the contents of the variables passed to the template.
 You may also echo the results of any PHP function.
-In fact, you can put any PHP code you wish inside of a Temple8 echo statement:
+In fact, you can put any PHP code you wish inside of a Template echo statement:

 ```blade
 The current UNIX timestamp is {{ time() }}.